What Is Fascia on a House?

 Remember these tips when choosing fascia for a roofline update:

-Compare color options: Make sure you achieve a finished look by choosing a brand with a wide range of colors to match your home’s exterior palette.
+- Compare color options: Choose a brand with a wide range of colors to match your home’s exterior palette to ensure a finished look.

 If you’re unsure about the best fascia for your needs, discuss your project with a roofing contractor or experienced exterior designer.